tituschewxj/tp/docs/DeveloperGuide.md

 1. User focuses on the command box.

-2. User presses the retrieve next command hotkey (e.g. down arrow key).
+2. User presses the retrieve next command hotkey.

 3. TAPro displays a more recent successful command input in the command box.
    Use case ends.